aandysoong/Music_CBF/README.md

 (Image from: https://miro.medium.com/max/792/1*P63ZaFHlssabl34XbJgong.jpeg)

 Like the diagram above, CBF recommender systems use a user's past preferences and ratings to suggest other items of potential interest.
 In order to do this, however, a computer model will need enough data and training to know which items are similar and which are not.
 This is where a system for calculating similarity is put into place.
-Most programs use cosine similarity, which calculates the similarity of two vectors.
-In this model, I will be using cosine similarity as well as simple arithmetic calculations to find similar songs to a choice of music by the user.
-Keep in mind that this program is not meant for actual recommendations but is more of a test trial to set up the basis of a much better recommender system.
+Most programs use **cosine similarity**, which calculates the similarity of two vectors.
+But in this model, I will be using simple arithmetic calculations to find similar songs to a choice of music by the user.
+Keep in mind that this program is not meant for actual recommendations but is more of a test trial to demonstrate a recommender system and provide a good sense of CBF.

 ## Dataset
 The data for this model is from [this kaggle dataset](https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks).